Skip to main content

 Deny

-The deny policy in OPA explicitly denies access to a resource.
-This decision is made when the conditions specified in the policy are met.
-Deny policies can be used to enforce restrictions that override any allow policies.
+A deny policy blocks access when the specified conditions are met.
+Deny policies can enforce restrictions that override broad access.

 package example